Last updated Monday, Nov. 2, 2020 at 12:38 p.m.

 Where We’re At & What We’re Doing

-Uptown Dermatology will start scheduling in-office visits at a reduced capacity starting May 18.
+Uptown Dermatology is scheduling in-office visits at a reduced capacity.
 Given the uncertainty of COVID-19 pandemic, minimizing exposure to our patients and staff is our main goal.
 We are implementing and exceeding the recommendations from the CDC and the Texas Medical Board.
 Please be advised that no matter how much precautions we take there would be some risk of transmission whenever you schedule an in-office visit.
 In our specialty, we cannot perform our duties maintaining physical distancing.
 We encourage you to continue to make teledermatogy appointments if you think your problem can be addressed that way.

 These are the guidelines we are following until directives from health authorities modify the recommendations: